adrianva/twitter-topics/README.md

 At the moment, the data is aggregated each hour, using Spark Streaming for this task.
 We use a window of 3600s (1 hour) with a slide duration of 10s.
 Every time we write into InfluxDB we store the number of tweets for a given topic each hour.

 ## Visualizing it
+For the visualization side we will use both Kibana and Grafana.
+These tools allow us to create simple dashboards with little effort.
+Kibana will read the data stored in Elastic and Grafana will do the same with Grafana.